GNiklasch/GWO-glitch-visualization/doc/Rationale.md

   - Store enough of them to *often* be able to change the central timestamp by up to a couple of seconds without needing to fetch more.
 (This will not always be possible.
 Always satisfying both constraints would require always downloading *all* of the data!)
 - Provide feedback about each ongoing download,
   - in particular when the requested interval overlaps *two* consecutive data files.
 - Don't embark on premature downloads.
-Wait until the user has settled on an interferometer, central timestamp, interval length, *and* sample rate, and explicitly asks to fetch data for this combination of parameters.
+Wait until the user has settled on an interferometer, central timestamp, interval length, *and* sample rate, and proceeds to explicitly ask the app to fetch data for this combination of parameters.

 #### Cloud constraints